MalayAgr/SteeringWheelAnglePredictor/readme.md

 #### [data.flatten_csv(<em>path, data_dir, column_names, header=None, usecols=&#91;0, 1, 2, 3&#93;, shift=0.2</em>)](/blob/34977001664d516b1e2ae007ddc3c0bebf2da39a/data.py#L6)

+"Flattens" the CSV files so that the the three columns containing the three angles become rows in themselves and the steering angle gets repeated for them.
+It also shifts the steering angle for right (subtracting `shift`) and left images (adding `shift`) as all angles are with respect to center image.

+As stated above, the simulator outputs a CSV file where each row has paths to images from three different angles and the steering angle.
+A standard CNN can take as input only one image at a time and therefore, for each row, we are forced to select one of the three angles.
+While a good model can be obtained by randomly selecting any one of the angles, a better model can be obtained by feeding it all the angles.

+Effectively, if your CSV file has `m` rows, the function will give you 1D arrays of size `3m`.

 | **Arguments**         |                                                                                                                                                                                           |
 |----------------   |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------   |
 | `path`            |                                                                                `str`: Path to CSV file.                                                                                   |